Julia Sauer: Life

-Sauer presented the paper, "Library Services to Children in a World at War," to the 8th Pan- American Child Congress in Washington, DC, in 1942.
+Sauer presented the paper "Library Services to Children in a World at War" to the 8th Pan- American Child Congress in Washington, DC, in 1942.
 Her final children's book appeared in 1954.
-It tells the adventures of a small boy who checks out Mike Mulligan and His Steam Shovel so many times he calls the library Mike's House.
+It tells the adventures of a small boy who checks out Mike Mulligan and His Steam Shovel so many times that he calls the library Mike's House.
 At the behest of the Atlantic Monthly, in 1955 Sauer and two others, Virginia Haviland and Elizabeth Gross, compiled a list of "50 Outstanding Books Published Since 1940".
 As well as writing, Sauer spoke throughout her life at colleges, library institutes and national meetings.

-Julia Sauer died June 26, 1983 in Rochester, New York.
+Julia Sauer died June 26, 1983, in Rochester, New York.
 Her papers are held at the Rochester public library and the University of Minnesota.

 Reception and legacy

 Sauer wrote three books for children, two of which were among the annual Newbery Medal runners-up, now called Newbery Honor Books.
 All three books received starred reviews from Kirkus, for "books of remarkable merit".
 Her first book, Fog Magic, is a fantasy novel set in Nova Scotia.
 It was one of four Newbery runners-up in 1944.
 In it, Sauer addresses the debate of imagination versus realism that was raging at the time.
 As Mary Lystad writes in Twentieth-Century Children's Writers, "The story goes back and forth from the real present to the conjured-up past, pointing out the thin line between a person's reality and his fantasy, and the need for the acceptance of the two."
 Sauer's second novel, The Light at Tern Rock, received the Newbery Honor in 1952.
 Kirkus Reviews praised its keen sense of place, calling it "unusual and atmospheric".

-Rebecca Stead, author of the 2010 Newbery Award book When You Reach Me said in an interview "There’s a book called Fog Magic by Julia L. Sauer that I loved very much, about a girl in Nova Scotia who discovers a village that appears only on foggy days.
+Rebecca Stead, author of the 2010 Newbery Award book When You Reach Me, said in an interview, "There’s a book called Fog Magic by Julia L. Sauer that I loved very much, about a girl in Nova Scotia who discovers a village that appears only on foggy days.
 For a long time, I thought this was a secret book that only I knew about".

-As a librarian, Sauer held high standards, saying “The children’s librarian’s first obligation is always, I believe, to lead a child to the best there is for him, to help him, by what wisdom she may have, to appreciate the better and finally the best, and to keep him reading at the highest possible level.”
+As a librarian, Sauer held high standards, saying, “The children’s librarian’s first obligation is always, I believe, to lead a child to the best there is for him, to help him, by what wisdom she may have, to appreciate the better and finally the best, and to keep him reading at the highest possible level.”
 As a writer, according to Marilyn Miller, Sauer "wrote with passion and compassion.
 What she wrote reverberated, influencing both authors as creators of children's books and children and what they read."